 After you finish your GMAT exam, the testing computer evaluates and reveals your unofficial results (except your essay score).
 You are then provided with two minutes to choose whether to present your results to business schools or have them cancelled.
 The unofficial GMAT score report includes your unofficial scores for all the sections, except the Analytical Writing Assessment.
 You can use this unofficial report to check if you are a competitive applicant to your preferred choice of universities or to decide on retaking the exam.
 However, you cannot use this for admission purposes.

-The GMAT official score report will be available for you within 20 days after your GMAT exam date.
+The GMAT official score report or GMAT score card will be available for you within 20 days after your GMAT exam date.
 The official score is valid for five years from the date of the test.
 Hence, you have the flexibility to send this score to b-schools as per your convenience.

 Apart from the above reports, you’ll also receive an enhanced score report.
 This report provides you with useful information (regarding the pacing, question type etc) that will help you evaluate your performance in the exam.

-While the total score might be what you are looking for, other scores are also equally meaningful.
+While the GMAT total marks might be what you are looking for, the AWA and integrated reasoning scores are also equally significant.
 Individual scores provide you and the institutions receiving your scores with insight into your strengths, and also aspects that require improvement.

 Let’s take a look at GMAT marks distribution and their scoring criteria.